ibm-cloud-docs/api-handbook/fundamentals/status-codes.md

 [^300-accept]: A `406` status code should be returned for any `Accept` header value that cannot be fulfilled.

+[^303-version-mismatch]: This redirect is only appropriate for resource versions.
+API versioning does not affect the resource's path (reflected in its modeling using the `IBM-API-Version` header), and therefore if the resource cannot be represented at the requested API version, `400 Bad Request` MUST be returned.

 [^401-403-meaning]: Details on the semantics of `401` and `403` can be found in a [2010 working group email](https://lists.w3.org/Archives/Public/ietf-http-wg/2010JulSep/0085.html){: external}